jdh4/mac_productivity/keyboard_remappings/README.md

 ## Additional Hyper Keys (Advanced)

 It's nice to have the letter of the second key have some meaning (like <kbd>N</kbd> for next tab or <kbd>L</kbd> for Linux termina).
-Holding the [caps lock] hyper key ties up your left hand leaving only a few letters for the second key (to be pressed with your right hand).
+Holding <kbd>Caps Lock</kbd> ties up your left hand leaving only a few letters for the second key (to be pressed with your right hand).

 You can configure Karabiner-Elements to use <kbd>Caps Lock</kbd> plus a second key as the hyper key to create more freedom.
 For instance, for operations concerning moving and resizing windows, one might use <kbd>Caps Lock</kbd> + <kbd>W</kbd> + (any third key).
 A specific example might be <kbd>Caps Lock</kbd> + <kbd>W</kbd> + <kbd>M</kbd> maximizes the current window.